IB English Literature Paper 1: Tips, Strategies, and Example Responses

 Introduction to IB English Literature Paper 1

-Tip #3: How to structure an IB English Literature Paper 1 paragraph
+How to Structure an IB English Literature Paper 1 Essay

 • A relevant, attention-grabbing first sentence

-• Introduce work and link them to your hook
+• Introduce the text and link it to the hook

 • Thesis statement (connecting literary techniques to theme/question)